Are Garburators Bad?

 A garbage disposal may not be the best option for those who are more environmentally focused.
 Composting food waste is a much better use for it than just sending it down the drain.
 Also garbage disposals need to be rinsed with every use and since a sink uses on average 2 gallons of water per minute, this can be a waste of water.

 Whether you have decided that you would like a garbage disposal installed in your home or would like your current garbage disposal upgraded or removed we can help.
-The experienced and licensed plumbers at Lone Star plumbing have the experience and know-how to help you with any garburator project.
+The best plumbers in Calgary at Lone Star plumbing have the experience and know-how to help you with any garburator project.